Who are we?

-BrightHaven has evolved into a unique sanctuary, rescue, hospice and education center, with an emphasis on senior, disabled and chronically ill animals, a vulnerable population that has an overwhelming need to find love and care in our society.
+BrightHaven has evolved into a unique rescue, hospice and holistic education center focusing on senior, disabled and chronically ill animals, a vulnerable population that has an overwhelming need to find love and care in our society.

-Your donation will help BrightHaven to continue to expand our service to these magnificent and deserving beings.
+Your donation will help BrightHaven to continue and expand our service to these magnificent and deserving beings.